dblock/opensearch-api/README.md

 -> Installed opensearch-api with folder name opensearch-api
 ```

-When you run OpenSeaerch with `./gradlew run` you should see the plugin loaded in the logs.
+When you run OpenSearch with `./gradlew run` you should see the plugin loaded in the logs.

 ```
 [2023-09-27T08:35:48,627][INFO ][o.o.p.PluginsService] [runTask-0] loaded plugin [opensearch-api]